 Of course, the post-2001 Joe Torre would have brought in Kyle Farnsworth or Scott Proctor and lost the game in the 9th.
 Pre-2001 Torre would have had Mike Stanton and Jeff Nelson to lead up to Mariano Rivera -- who didn't pitch last night because Girardi won't bring him in unless there's a lead for him to close out.
 But Girardi, so often a great manager these last 2 years, blew it last night.
 He could have used Joba Chamberlain or David Robertson, and used neither.
 Why?

 Still, the Rays brought only 26,907 to their 36,973-seat dome.
-This after nearly 3 seasons of contention, including the franchise's first Pennant.
-And considering how many ex-New Yorkers live in Florida, you gotta figure that at least a third of those fans were rooting for the Yankees.
+This after nearly 3 seasons of contention, including the franchise's 1st Pennant.
+And considering how many ex-New Yorkers live in Florida, you gotta figure that at least 1/3rd of those fans were rooting for the Yankees.
 So we're talking about 18,000 people coming in hopes that the home team would win.

 You got a stadium that seats about 37,000, and it's September, and you're headed for the Playoffs, and the team you're playing is your most hated rival, and they are also headed for the Playoffs, and their fans are known for traveling well... you sell out the damned stadium.
 If you don't, then your franchise is a fucking joke.

 Another joke that isn't very funny: The Jets contracted a serious case of SUJ last night.
 That's Stinking Up the Joint.

 First game that counts in the new Meadowlands Stadium for them, and they held the Baltimore Ravens, including Rutgers grad now NFL star Ray Rice, to just 10 points.
 They only scored 9, gaining only 6 1st downs all game and racking up 11 penalties.